The Uniform Mordell-Lang Conjecture: Hilbert schemes and non-degeneracy

 Let $r \ge 1$ and $d \ge 1$ be two integers.
-In this section, we work over $\IQbar$, \textit{i.e.} all objects and morphisms are defined over $\IQbar$ unless said otherwise.
+In this section, we work over $\IQbar$, \textit{i.e.} all objects and morphisms are defined over $\IQbar$ unless stated otherwise.

-The goal of this section is to introduce the \textit{restricted} Hilbert schemes \eqref{EqHilbSchemeOpenLocusFamily} and prove a non-degeneracy result, Proposition~\ref{PropNonDeg}.
-This is a main new ingredient to prove the Uniform Mordell--Lang Conjecture for high dimensional subvarieties of abelian varieties (compared to the case of curves).
+Our goal is to introduce the \textit{restricted} Hilbert schemes \eqref{EqHilbSchemeOpenLocusFamily} and prove a non-degeneracy result, Proposition~\ref{PropNonDeg}.
+This is one of the main new ingredients to prove the uniform Mordell--Lang Conjecture for higher dimensional subvarieties of abelian varieties compared to the case of curves.

 As we will work with Hilbert schemes, we make the following convention.
 All schemes are assumed to be separated and of finite type over the base.
 By a \textit{variety} defined over $\IQbar$, we mean a reduced scheme over $\IQbar$.
-Hence an \textit{integral scheme} (\textit{i.e.} a reduced irreducible scheme) is the same as an \textit{irreducible variety}.
+Hence an \textit{integral scheme} (\textit{i.e.\ }a reduced irreducible scheme) is the same as an \textit{irreducible variety}.